jmjatlanta/bitshares-core-wiki/Memory-reduction-for-nodes.md

 ...
 ```

+/*
-/* Using develop branch to have all the last options, this will be removed after release:
+Using develop branch to have the `--plugins` option (this step will be removed after release):
 ```
 git checkout -t origin/develop
 ```
 */

-### --plugins
+## --plugins

 Allows to run only the plugins you want.

-By default, if the plugin parameter is not present in the command line startup the node will start with the default plugins loaded, this are:
+By default, if the plugin parameter is not present in the command line startup the node will start with the default plugins loaded, these are:

 - witness
 - account_history